jamf/JamfMigrator/README.md

 ```…/jamf-migrator.app/Contents/MacOS/jamf-migrator –debug```

 * Debug info is added to the history file
-* Easily open the history folder from View on the menu bar, or command+L
+* Easily open the history folder from View on the menu bar, or &#8984;L